joshua-hs/furniture/README.md

 - A client has asked you to build a checkout system for a shop which sells home furniture.

-- You can find the list of goods and their prices in `/src/products.json`.
+- You can find the list of products and their prices in `/src/products.json`.

 - Your task is to create an API endpoint that can take in item `id`s and return the total cost.
 The endpoint should accept a POST request.